nawhi/tic-tac-toe/README.md

 * Players take turns taking fields until the game is over
 * A player can only take a field if it is currently unoccupied

-The game is over when any of the following conditions are satisfied:
+A player wins the game when any of the following are satisfied:
-* all fields are taken
+* all fields in a row are taken by that player
-* all fields in a row are taken by the same player
+* all fields in a diagonal are taken by that player
-* all fields in a diagonal are taken by the same player
+* all fields in a column are taken by that player

-* all fields in a column are taken by the same player
+The game is a draw if neither player wins and all fields on the game are occupied.